 Unfortunately, if you don’t meet the criteria to get it free (not a news site) then this feature will cost you €240 per year – certainly not cheap.
-I’ve been using Secure Connect for over a year now and highly recommend it for website owners.
+You can read more about Secure Connect here.

-Over the past few years of personally using Tutanota, all of my support inquiries were responded to in about one business day – so overall very good.
+We’ve contacted Tutanota Support numerous times during our years of using the service.
+In almost all cases, the customer support team has responded to our queries in about one business day – so overall very good.

 Tutanota pricing has grown more complicated over time.
-They now offer six plans (three Private plans and three Commercial plans) along with a range of custom options.
+Today, they now offer six plans (three Private plans and three Business plans) along with a range of custom options and add-ons.
 This allows you to create exactly the service you need for your personal or business needs.

 At the time of this Tutanota review, here is a breakdown of the plans and prices